Demvok/LikeBot/README.md

 - implement time tracking into logs or abandon it
 - implement proxy logic (import, status, links to accounts)

-- check for id type consistency
+- check for id data type consistency
--
+- ? move sessions into MongoDB
+- update task status during run

 ### Questions
 - Should I implement 2nd layer of humanisation or drop it?